 Understanding Your Amortization Schedule

 An amortization schedule is a detailed chart that breaks down loan payments over the years.
-It explains how much of each payment will get applied to interest versus the principal balance.
-You’ll find amortization schedules for amortization loans (or loans paid off through regular installments that cover the interest and principal balance) that have a pre-determined payoff deadline, like mortgages and car loans.
+It explains how much of each payment will apply to interest versus the principal balance.
+You’ll find amortization schedules for amortization loans (or loans you pay off through regular installments that cover the interest and principal balance) that have a pre-determined payoff deadline, like mortgages and car loans.

 If you were to look at an amortization table, you would probably see the monthly payment date, the payment amount, the amount that covers the principal and the amount of the payment that covers the interest.
 You’ll also likely see the total amount of interest you’ll have paid after making each payment and the size of the remaining loan balance.